 Goldstalk - Retiboletus ornatipes

-Habitat: Growing alone, on the ground, under oak.
+Habitat: Growing in a pair, on the ground, in a deciduous forest

 ''Retiboletus ornatipes'', commonly known as the ornate-stalked bolete or goldstalk, is a species of bolete fungus in the family Boletaceae.
 Originally named ''Boletus ornatipes'' by American mycologist Charles Horton Peck in 1878, it was transferred to ''Retiboletus'' in 2002.